Internals of clustering

 USE clause), or when the drivers’ routing information has become stale.

 In a Causal Cluster deployment of Neo4j, Cypher queries may be directed to a cluster member that is unable to run the given query.
 With server-side routing enabled, such queries will be rerouted internally to a cluster member that is expected to be able to run it.
 This situation can occur in write transactions, when a query addresses a database for which the receiving member is not the Leader.
-For more information, see Driver Manual → Routing transactions using access modes.
+For more information, see Routing transactions using access modes in the Neo4j Driver manuals.

 Server-side routing is enabled by the DBMS by setting